projectcalico/calico/reference/resources/ippool.md

 #### Node Selector

-For details on configuring IP pool node selectors, please read the Assign IP addresses based on topology guide
+For details on configuring IP pool node selectors, please read the [Assign IP addresses based on topology guide.]({{ site.baseurl }}/networking/assign-ip-addresses-topology).
-{%- if site.include_calicoctl_resource %}[Assign IP addresses based on topology guide.]({{ site.baseurl }}/networking/assign-ip-addresses-topology){%- endif %}.

 > **Tip**: To prevent an IP pool from being used automatically by {{site.prodname}} IPAM, while still allowing
 > it to be used manually for static assignments, set the `IPPool`'s `nodeSelector` to `!all()`.
 Since the selector